Finding My Place in the Movement

 Sacred Choices and Abortion: 10 New Things to Think About

-By The Religious Consultation (VHS and DVD, 57 minutes)
+By The Religious Consultation (DVD, 57 minutes)

 This 57-minute documentary based on Dr. Daniel Maguire’s book Sacred Choices and reframes the debate over reproductive rights in our highly religious culture.
 Scholars from major faith traditions–Christian, Muslim, and Jewish–as well as women and girls whose lives have been forever changed by abortion are featured in 10 insightful segments.